 This is a port of VNC using RealVNC's version 4.0 final source code (which has an extremely well designed class structure, making it easy to do this port).
 There are lots of VNC clients out there, but I can recommend the RealVNC ones as working very well under Windows.
 You can get their clients, servers and source code at http://www.realvnc.com/.

-and more versions are in my BeOS directory.
-The archive
+(Haiku 32 and 64 bit) and more versions are in my BeOS

 There's also a commercially available graphical user interface for VNCServer

 Tracker Systems.
 They call it TTAnywhere.
 It just drives the

 same command line server using buttons and text boxes rather than a command

 line.
 But it isn't as scary and it looks nicer!
 As well, it can doctor the